 - Have recently recovered from a heart attack

-- Have had a test such as an EKG (electrocardiogram) or stress test with results that indicate heart disease
+- Have had preliminary tests that indicate heart disease

-A coronary angioplasty—also referred to as a percutaneous coronary intervention or PCI—is a medical procedure that is done to widen arteries that supply blood to the heart muscle if they have become narrow.
-Your heart’s arteries can become narrow and clogged from a buildup of cholesterol, cells or other substances.
-This can cause reduced blood flow to your heart, which can lead to a life-threatening condition.
+Your heart’s arteries can become narrow and clogged over time from a buildup of fat (cholesterol).
+This can cause reduced blood flow to your heart, which can lead to a heart attack.
+A coronary angioplasty – also referred to as a percutaneous coronary intervention (PCI) – is a medical procedure that is done to widen arteries that supply blood to the heart muscle.
 The coronary angioplasty will enable improved blood flow through these arteries to the heart, without the need for open heart surgery.

 Who’s it for?